Meet Two Drifters.

 Finally: Tackling Water

 The chill-stiller system is also a closed circuit.
-This way, when its hot they can just use it and pump it into the next batch whilst also saving the energy they used.
+This way, when it’s hot they can just reuse it and pump it into the next batch whilst also saving the energy they used.

-Finally, (yeah they really thought this through) Two Drifters uses a heat exchange to generate the cleaning liquid for the systems as well.
+Finally, Two Drifters uses a heat exchange to generate the cleaning liquid for the systems as well.
 Making their cleaning process the dead-end when it comes to water.

 Interested in reading more success stories of sustainable frontrunners in the spirits industry?
 Download our first free Frontrunners Report: ‘Spirits of The Future’ for many more insightful stories of companies that are making the spirit industry more environmentally friendly.